ANUPARNAGANGULY2000/FlexNoC_AF/README.md

 ## Building with Conan

 To build the project, you can use Conan, a package manager for C and C++ libraries.
 Follow the steps below to set up and build the project:

+### Note on Conan Dependency Fetching

+This project uses Conan for dependency management.
+In some restricted network environments (e.g., institutional or firewall-restricted systems), access to `conan.io` may be blocked, which can cause dependency resolution to fail.

+If such an issue occurs, please ensure that:
+- Internet access to `conan.io` is permitted, or
+- Conan is configured to use a local cache or an alternative mirror.

+Once dependencies are available locally, the build and tests proceed normally.

 1. Install Conan by following the instructions in the [Conan documentation](https://docs.conan.io/en/latest/installation.html).